We’re quite proud of our company culture here at Justworks. We’ve been a certified Great Place to Work for four years and counting!

 One of the typical barriers people face at [company name] is X. How would you approach and overcome a barrier like that?

 Once your candidate answers the question, dig in further.
-As Ben Gotkin, a principal consultant of Recruiting Toolbox told us, “The most critical interviewing skill is ‘digging’, the art of facilitating a conversation to gain as much detail and context from the candidate as possible.”
+Ben Gotkin, a principal consultant at consulting firm Recruiting Toolbox said, “The most critical interviewing skill is ‘digging’, or the art of facilitating a conversation to gain as much detail and context from the candidate as possible.”

-Great follow up questions to the above question could be:
+Some follow-up questions you could use to dig into the above question could be:

 How would you get the work done, despite the barrier?